AP stampede tragedy: Toll rises to 8, PM Modi, CM Jagan announce ex-gratia | Politics

 He also asked the TDP leaders to ensure better medical care to the injured.

+The deceased were identified as D Ravindra Babu, Kakumanu Raja, Y Vijaya, Marlapati Chinakotaiah, U Purushottam, Geddam Madhu, K Yanadi and Rajeshwari.

+The police official said the bodies of the deceased have been handed over to the kin after postmortem.

-Meanwhile, Prime Minister Narendra Modi reacting to the incident, said he was pained by the mishap and announced Rs two lakh ex-gratia to the kin of the deceased and Rs 50,000 to those injured.
+Meanwhile, Prime Minister Narendra Modi, reacting to the incident, said he was pained by the mishap and announced Rs 2 lakh ex-gratia to the kin of the deceased and Rs 50,000 to those injured.

 He instructed the officials to extend necessary support to the families of the victims, the statement said.